Kum1ta/METH_Transcendence/README.md

    ```

 2. Configure environment variables :
-   - Create a `.env` file in the root directory and fill in the required values :
+   - Create a `.env` file in `docker-compose` folder and fill in the required values :

      ```bash
      DB_NAME=""